Research

 What is Autoaccept used for?

 To improve the acceptance of automated and autonomous driving, AUTOAKZEPT aims to develop user-centred strategies.
 This will bring about a safe change in driving style and trust in Human-Machine Interfaces (HMI) in autonomous and automated vehicles.
 A user-centric, iterative approach is adopted for achieving this.
-The problems described above are to be overcome by means of AUTOAKZEPT.
+The problems described above are to be overcome by means of Autoaccept.

 Our contributions to the project